 Nevertheless, colonialism of different hues had similar characteristics – they were monopolistic and political control lay with the colonising power (Ekeh, 1975).
 Government accounting was integral to colonial administration “attuned to the interests of business and willing to divert resources to [those] ends” (Davis and Huttenback, 1986: 307).
 Public sector accountants recorded transactions; produced accounts; and helped exercise planning and control.
 The colonisers did little to develop institutions and infrastructure for Africans.
 For instance, an audit institution was created in Francophone Africa but only to serve French colonial administrations (Gueye, 2010; Ndiaye, 1993).
 As a French official commented: “the European commandant [was] not posted to observe nature. ...
 He [had] a mission... to impose regulations, to limit individual liberties ... to collect taxes” (Young, 1994: 101).
-In the private sector, transfer pricing rules enabled multinationals in Ghana to divert profits to Britain, which persisted and contributed to Ghana’s economic crises in the 1980s (Price, 1984).
-In contrast, the little that is known about French private firms’ accounting practices in Francophone Africa (including Benin) during colonialism suggests it was characterized by a lack of disclosure (in modern accounting terms) which facilitated business operations and translated into postcolonial practices (e.g. Huillery, 2014; Verschave, 1998).
+In the private sector, transfer pricing rules enabled multinationals in Ghana to divert profits to Britain, which persisted after independence and contributed to Ghana’s economic crises in the 1980s (Price, 1984).
+The little that is known about French private firms’ accounting practices in Francophone Africa (including Benin) during colonialism suggests there was little disclosure (in modern accounting terms) on business operations which continued after independence (Huillery, 2014; Verschave, 1998).
 During colonialism, returns on investment in British colonies were 25% higher than in Britain: and in Dahomey (now Benin) returns to France represented 50% of Dahomey’s gross domestic product (Manning, 1982; Young, 1994).

 Colonialism did not develop strong indigenous institutions capable of addressing development challenges of modern States (Bräutigam and Knack, 2004; Huillery, 2014).
 Iheriohanma and Oguoma (2010: 410) elaborated its effect thus: